Last updated on November 7th, 2023

 European (and Italian) Car Seat Systems

-If you need to (or want to) use a car seat in Italy, you must use one of two main European car seat systems: ECE R44-04 or ECE R129 (also called i-Size).
+If you need to (or want to) use a car seat in Italy, you must use one of two main European car seat systems: ECE R44-04 (being phased out but still common) or ECE R129 (also called i-Size).

 What does this mean?
 Basically, in Italy, you must choose your child’s car seat based on HEIGHT or WEIGHT.